Nik Shahrul

-Nik Mohd Shahrul Azim bin Abdul Halim (born 30 December 1990) is a Malaysian professional footballer.
-He is a versatile defender who mainly operate as a right-back and sometimes as a centre-back.
+Nik Mohd Shahrul Azim bin Nik Abdul Halim (born 30 December 1990) is a Malaysian professional footballer.
+He is a versatile defender who mainly operates as a right-back and sometimes as a centre-back.

 Club career

 Early career

 Nik Shahrul began his football career with Kelantan playing for and was the captain of the President's Cup team in 2010.

 Kelantan

 In 2012, while Nik Shahrul was playing with Kelantan President’s Cup, Bojan Hodak was spotted his talent to be included in the senior team.
 His performances have been improving consistently and he has certainly earned his stripes to be part of the Kelantan senior team first XI.
 Kelantan claim treble winners with Malaysia Cup win against ATM during 2012 season.
 Even though he was young, he was given the responsibility to take care the defence with Obinna Nwaneri in the 2012 Malaysia Super League season.
 He was lifted as a hero after denying Indra Putra Mahayuddin attempt for a goal at the last minute that could have made Kelantan lost 3–4 on the first leg of Malaysia FA Cup semi final at Sultan Muhammad IV Stadium.
-After the match, he said "I would rather be injured than let my team concede another goal.”to Astro Arena.
+After the match, he said "I would rather be injured than let my team concede another goal."to Astro Arena.
 On 3 August 2016, he had to rest for at least 2 months after he had an injury during the match against Felda United when he clashed with Syamim Yahya at the end of the first half and was replaced with Noor Hazrul Mustafa.

 For 2018 season, Nik Shahrul made his season debut in 1–2 defeat against Melaka United on 3 February 2018.